seek-oss/skuba/.changeset/rare-monkeys-rush.md

 This major release includes breaking changes.
 See the [announcement](https://devblogs.microsoft.com/typescript/announcing-typescript-4-3/) for more information.

-To make use of new TypeScript 4.3 syntax features, you may need to regenerate your lockfile to upgrade transitive ESLint and Prettier dependencies.
+`skuba format` and `skuba lint` will error on new TypeScript 4.3 syntax that are not yet supported by Prettier.